 Sign Of Termites: Tunnels In Wood

-Tunnels or galleries are the sure sign of having termites in your house.
+Tunnels or galleries are a sure sign of having termites in your house.
 The tunnels or galleries in the wood are difficult to see from outside.
 You can only see them in a piece of broken timber.
 So keep a lookout for this sign.
+Unlike subterranean termites who may leave mud tubes, these are drywood termites attacking your home.

 To detect the tunnels or the activity of termites without any visible signs, different types of technologies have been invented.
 They are electronic odor detectors, sound detectors, borescopes, microwaves, X-rays, infrared detectors, and even dogs.
 But not all of them are in use as not all of them have been tested in the laboratory.